Olivia Munn Slams Fan Who Accuses Her Of Having Cellulite In The Most Epic Way Possible

 “Cottage Cheese,” the Instagrammer wrote.

-So far, that particular comment on the post has earned the user over 200-plus comments, with many coming to the defense of Munn and letting her know that she still looks amazing.
+So far, that particular reaction on the post has earned the user over 200-plus comments, with many coming to the defense of Munn and letting her know that she still looks amazing.
 Olivia herself also took the opportunity to slam the troll.

 “What woman doesn’t have cellulite??
 It’s not gonna stop me from posting a pic,” Munn clapped back.